 6. No call to action (CTA)

-Now it’s my turn to heed the advice I gave in point 6 – the call to action.
+Now it’s our turn to follow the advice from #6 – here’s your call to action.